OndraM/ci-detector/README.md

     // Conditional code for pull request:
     if ($ci->isPullRequest()->yes()) {
-        echo 'This is pull request';
+        echo 'This is pull request.
+The target branch is: ';
+        echo $ci->getTargetBranch(); // eg. "main" if the build is targeted to this branch (like in pull request); empty when target branch is not detected
     }

     // Conditional code for specific CI server: